yerlikayaperi/Project-Complexify/Raw_Data/README.md

 - tmQM_X2.xyz.gz: URL https://github.com/bbskjelstad/tmqm/blob/master/data/tmQM_X2.xyz.gz

 Other files from these repositories are also used, but they are either present in the Created Data file or given instruction to be downloaded for the application.

+🔴 **All these files were used in the context of a non-commercial academical project.
+All the employed data is licensed under CC BY-NC 4.0. http://creativecommons.org/licenses/by-nc/4.0/** 🔴